michelesr/thesis/src/context.md

 Computer Science is a young discipline, but even if young it drastically evolved over a few amount of decades.
-The diffusion of personal computers and internet, as well as mobile devices and cloud computing in the last years lead to an exponential increase of information technology related products and services usage, thus incrementing also the necessity of productivity improvement in software development organizations.
+The diffusion of personal computers and internet, as well as mobile devices and cloud computing in the last years leaded to an exponential increase of information technology related products and services usage, thus incrementing also the necessity of productivity improvement in software development organizations.
 To overcome this necessity, different